The congressman-doctor who treated Scalise on the ball field

 An aide for Wenstrup said he is unhurt, and that Wenstrup described the shooting as similar to "being in Iraq again, only without his weapon."

-Scalise's office released a statement following the shooting.
+Scalise's office released a statement following the shooting that said he was transported to MedStar Washington Hospital Center to undergo surgery.

-"Whip Scalise was shot in the hip.
-He was transported to MedStar Washington Hospital Center, where he is currently undergoing surgery.
-He is in stable condition," the statement said.
-"Prior to entering surgery, the Whip was in good spirits and spoke to his wife by phone.
-He is grateful for the brave actions of U.S. Capitol Police, first responders, and colleagues."
+The hospital posted on Twitter Wednesday afternoon that "Scalise was critically injured and remains in critical condition."

 Another victim of the shooting was Zack Barth, a staff member for Texas Rep. Roger Williams, Williams said in a post on Twitter.
 The staff member is receiving medical attention, according to Williams.